 Concept Definition Notation Application component A modular, deployable, and replaceable part of a software system that encapsulates its behavior and data and exposes these through a set of interfaces.
 Application component Application collaboration An aggregate of two or more application components that work together to perform collective behavior.
 Application collaboration Application interface A point of access where an application service is made available to a user or another application component.
-Application interface ------------------------------------ Data object A passive element suitable for automated processing.
-Data object Application function A behavior element that groups automated behavior that can be performed by an application component.
-Application

-Concept Definition Notation Application interaction A behavior element that describes the behavior of an application collaboration.
+Application interface --- Application function A behavior element that groups automated behavior that can be performed by an application component.
+Application function Application interaction A behavior element that describes the behavior of an application collaboration.
 Application interaction Application service A service that exposes automated behavior.
-Application service
+Application service Data object A passive element suitable for automated processing.
+Data object